ManalotoM/Hospital-Readmissions/README.md

 # Hospital Insights - Readmission and Performance Analysis
 This project analyzes hospital readmissions data with the goal of identifying patterns and insights related to hospital performance.
 The project focuses on metrics like readmission rates, return days, and unplanned visits to evaluate and compare hospitals, aiming to provide actionable insights that could help healthcare institutions improve patient outcomes.

-testing
-###Place 1

-Hello, this is some text to fill in this, [here](https://stackoverflow.com/questions/27981247/github-markdown-same-page-link), is a link to the second place.

 # Dataset Summary
 This dataset, "Unplanned Hospital Visits: Provider Data," is released by Medicare to analyze provider performance on three primary measures:
 1. Excess Days in Acute Care (EDAC), or return days,